 The answer: again, it’s dietary fat.

 You’re probably familiar with the saying, “A house is only as strong as its foundation.”
 Well, with the federal government’s food pyramid, the foundation is a recipe for metabolic diseases.
-Refined grains play a big role in the nation’s continuing “diabesity” epidemic.
+That’s because refined grains play a big role in the nation’s continuing “diabesity” epidemic.

 Hang in there … we’re almost at the point where you can start writing down some keto foods.

 As a general rule of thumb, fat should account for about three-quarters of your total calorie intake.
-Is it hard to wrap your head around the fact that dietary fat helps you burn your own body fat?
+However, it can be tough to wrap your head around the fact that dietary fat helps you burn your own body fat.
 So long as it’s not processed fat (fried butter at the fair, for example), indeed, fat helps burn fat.

 Protein helps nourish your muscles, hair, nails and connective tissue.
 You don’t want to eat too much protein, especially animal protein, because of the cancer risk.
 Limit your protein intake to one-quarter of your plate.